aws-amplify/docs/docs/cli/cli.md

 ---
 title: Amplify CLI
 description: The Amplify Command Line Interface (CLI) is a unified toolchain to create, integrate, and manage the AWS cloud services for your app.
-The Amplify CLI makes it easy to provision a new cloud backend with features such as authentication, APIs (REST and GraphQL), Storage, Functions and Hosting.
+The Amplify CLI makes it easy to provision a cloud backend with features such as Authentication, APIs (REST and GraphQL), Storage, Functions and Hosting.
 ---

 The Amplify Command Line Interface (CLI) is a unified toolchain to create, integrate, and manage the AWS cloud services for your app.